afcapel/alondra/README.md

 ```

 Alondra uses [conventions to map records and classes to channel names](https://github.com/afcapel/alondra/wiki/Event-conventions).
-The lastexample will subscribe the browser to a channel named '/chats/:chat_id'.
+The last example will subscribe the browser to a channel named '/chats/:chat_id'.
 Then, the Alondra client will render any message pushed to that channel.

 If you don't want to use Alondra conventions, you can always provide your own